szaumoor/ZS_WeaponOils/README.md

 This small mod simply adds a new class of items called "weapon oils".
 Essentially, they are consumable potions that apply a somewhat mild melee/ranged effect to your weapons.
 They are only distributed to stores so far.
 Compatibility with IWDEE not established yet, because I can't be bothered to check what stores there are and how to decide which stores make the most sense to place the items in.
 Feel free to offer feedback on this.

+Note that you cannot stack oils with themselves or each other, they are all set up so only one of them can be active.
+This of course can be abused with any other mods that may add similar items.
+If any of you can think of another mod that adds stuff like this, I can add some code to handle it so balance is not broken.

-I'm not a good writer, so the descriptions are pretty boring, and the icons were lazily made, but I think they're visually  distinguishable enough.
+Also, I'm not a good writer, so the descriptions are pretty boring, and most of the icons were lazily made, but I think they're visually  distinguishable enough.

 These are the list of available oils: